 Basic office visits are $60 for adults and children.
 Occasionally the need for a complex visit or complicated medical situation may require more than one visit.
-School, Scout, and Sports physicals are $30.
+School, Scout, and Sports physicals are $30 for ages 18 and younger.

 We do not accept insurance of any type.
 This allows us to keep our service prices affordable for the entire community, and everyone pays the same fair price.
 An additional benefit is that you will know the cost of your visit and recommended tests/treatment upfront.
 You are in control of your healthcare by approving all expenses during your visit.
 No surprise billing or extra fees!
 You will never receive a bill from Access Health Clinic.
 We are able to stay competitive with our pricing by not playing the insurance game of inflating costs unfairly.